 There are many definitions of bioterrorism.
-Most are similar to the definition provided by the Centers for Disease Control and Prevention (CDC): "The intentional release of viruses, bacteria, or other germs that can sicken or kill people, livestock, or crops" [2].
+Most are similar to the definition provided by the U.S. Department of Homeland Security: Bioterrorism is the use of biological agents (organisms or toxins) that can sicken, disable, or kill people, livestock, or crops [2].